I don’t know about you but growing up, the only vegetables I remember having on my plate were fried.

 Ingredients You’ll Need

 - Ripe plantains.
 You’ll know a plantain is ripe by the color of its skin.
-Tostones are made from green plantains and sweet plantains are made from ripe green plantains.
-Tostones are twice-fried, crispy, and salty while sweet plantains are sweet and tender.
-Both are delicious!
 The darker the skin, the sweeter the plantains will be.
-If their skin is more yellow than very dark in color, that works too!
-Click here to see how plantains ripen.
+If their skin is more yellow with black spots than very dark in color, that works too!

 - Oil.
 Since we will be frying the sliced ripe plantains, you should use oil with a high smoke point like vegetable oil, canola oil, or avocado oil.